- Scientific name: Platichthys flesus

 - Description: Rounded diamond shape with rough surface along the lateral line.
 Colour can range from light brown to green to greyish, sometimes with dark orange spots.
 White underbelly in most flounder, although there can be freak fish with an underside the same colour as the back.
 The vast majority of flounder have eyes on the right side of their head but a minority have eyes on the left.

 Flounder are a common flatfish species found around most of the UK.
-Due to their wide distribution, willingness to take most baits and the fact that they can come into very shallow water they are a common catch for many UK anglers, and provide many youngsters with their first experience of catching a sea fish.
+Due to their wide distribution, willingness to take most baits and the fact that they can come into very shallow water they are a common catch for many UK anglers.
+Indeed, flounder provide many young anglers with their first experience of catching fish with a baited hook.

 Distribution and Habitat